-- 3. If a Party's measures authorise the use of selective tendering, and if a procuring entity intends to use selective tendering, the procuring entity shall: - (a) publish a notice of intended procurement that invites suppliers to submit a request for participation in a covered procurement; and - (b) include in the notice of intended procurement the information specified in Article 14.6.3(a), (b), (d), (g), (h) and (i). - 4.
-The procuring entity shall: - (a) publish the notice sufficiently in advance of the procurement to allow interested suppliers to request participation in the procurement; - (b) provide, by the commencement of the time period for tendering, at least the information in Article 14.6.3(c), (e) and (f) to the qualified suppliers that it notifies as specified in Article 14.12.3(b); and - (c) allow all qualified suppliers to submit a tender, unless the procuring entity stated in the notice of intended procurement a limitation on the number of suppliers that will be permitted to tender and the criteria or justification for selecting the limited number of suppliers. - 5.
+3. If a procuring entity intends to use selective tendering, the procuring entity shall:

+- (a) publish a notice of intended procurement that invites suppliers to submit a request for participation in a covered procurement; and - (b) include in the notice of intended procurement the information specified in Articles 6.3(a), (b), (d), (g), (h) and (i) (Notices of Intended Procurement).

+4. The procuring entity shall:

+- (a) publish the notice sufficiently in advance of the procurement to allow interested suppliers to request participation in the procurement; - (b) provide, by the commencement of the time period for tendering, at least the information in Articles 6.3 (c), (e) and (f) (Notices of Intended Procurement) to the qualified suppliers that it notifies as specified in Article 13.3(b) (Time Periods); and - (c) allow all qualified suppliers to submit a tender, unless the procuring entity stated in the notice of intended procurement a limitation on the number of suppliers that will be permitted to tender and the criteria or justification for selecting the limited number of suppliers. - 5.
 If the tender documentation is not made publicly available from the date of publication of the notice referred to in paragraph 3, the procuring entity shall ensure that the tender documentation is made available at the same time to all the qualified suppliers selected in accordance with paragraph 4(c).